thepelkus-too/SlamtecLidarTDCPPCHOP/README.md

 # SlamtecLidarTDCPPCHOP
 A CPP CHOP for TouchDesigner for gathering data from a Slamtec RPLidar scanner

+## External documentation
+- Lake Heckaman posted a nice video on using this plugin; check it out! https://www.youtube.com/watch?v=fAvF2niosNA

+## Downloading

+There are downloadable versions of the plugin available in the Releases.
+However, the mac version was built many moons ago on Intel silicon.
+I've got an M2 in the office these days, though, so I should be able to go in and make a new build.
+Caveat: I've got no experience aside from this in building native libraries, so it may not work for you, which is why I've got the building instructions below.

 ## Building

 ### Starting point for both platforms